19 November 2025

-This report introduces the concept of ‘shadow insider trading’ and outlines the view of the Financial Markets Authority – Te Mana Tātai Hokohoko (FMA) on how the statutory prohibitions against insider trading under the Financial Markets Conduct Act 2013 may apply to this concept.
+This information sheet outlines the view of the Financial Markets Authority – Te Mana Tātai Hokohoko (FMA) – on how the statutory prohibitions against insider trading under the Financial Markets Conduct Act 2013 may apply to situations where a person trades in a listed issuer (B) while in possession of non-public information relating to another listed issuer (A).1

 Insider trading as prohibited by the FMC Act